hucik14/rational-linkages/docs/source/tutorials/motion_interp.rst

 the whole mechanism by the a static transformation :math:`p_2` (or the last pose if named differently).
 To match the visualization with the originally given poses, the easiest way is to pre-multiply the original poses with the :math:`p_2`.

+To overcome this problem, it is possible to set :math:`p_0` again to the identity, and change the base of the whole mechanism by a static transformation.

 .. testcode::